Efimov three-body states on top of a Fermi sea: Dressed Dimer Propagator.

 where $m_{ij}=m_i m_j/(m_i+m_j)$ is the reduced mass of the dimer.
 The renormalized dimer propagator is

 where the contribution of the Fermi sea in component $j$ is seen in the chemical potential, $\mu_j$, and the many-body correction term

-with $x_{\rm{F}}=\tfrac{k_{\rm{F}}}{k}$ and
+with $x_{\rm{F}}=\frac{k_{\rm{F}}}{k}$ and

-The bound state pole of eq.~\eqref{dimer} is used to determine the boundary of the atom-dimer continuum shown in Fig.~\ref{spec}b and \ref{spec}c.
+The bound state pole of equation (\ref{dimer}) is used to determine the boundary of the atom-dimer continuum shown in figure~1b and 1c of the main text.
 We note that in the case of equal masses, the lowest energy state of the dimer is always at zero center-of-mass momentum.
 In fact, this is true whenever $m_i\geq m_j$ with $j$ having the Fermi sea.
-However, this is not a necessary assumption in our setup which works just as well for $m_i<m_j$ where non-zero center-of-mass dimers may be lower in energy \cite{schuck-s,combescot-s,song-s}.
+However, this is not a necessary assumption in our setup which works just as well for $m_i<m_j$ where non-zero center-of-mass dimers may be lower in energy \cite{schuck,combescot2,songs}.
 The critical scattering length, $a_{ij}^{c}$ at which the dimer pole appears at zero energy, $E=0$, in the presence of a Fermi sea has the analytical expression

-In the equal mass case we have $\tfrac{1}{a_{ij}^{c}}=0.24k_F$ which marks the edge of the atom-dimer continuum in Fig.~\ref{spec}c.
+In the equal mass case we have $\frac{1}{a_{ij}^{c}}=0.24k_F$ which marks the edge of the atom-dimer continuum in figure~1c of the main text.